TacoBadger/Netflix-Dataset-Project-1/README.md

   - [What is next?](#what-is-next)

-## What I want to find out is:
+## Goal:
-I don't want to make it more complicated while I learn, so I will just ask very basic questions, so I can improve my skills in R.
+I don't want to make it more complicated while I learn, so I will just ask a few very basic questions, so I can improve my skills in R.

-Check out the questions below.
+Check out the questions in the ASK section.

 ## Dataset